 5.1.
-The questions included in this community empowerment edition of City Voice have been chosen by the members of Community Planning Aberdeen's Community Empowerment Group.
-The Group's ambition is for all communities across Aberdeen to be equal community planning partners.
-The Community Empowerment Strategy sets out this ambition along with the different ways we will achieve this.
+The questions included in this community empowerment edition of City Voice have been chosen by the members of Community Planning Aberdeen's Community Empowerment the different ways we will achieve this.
 To help us understand if the strategy is making a difference, we wanted to ask panel members about how empowered they feel in their local community now.
 Many of the questions have been inspired by the Place Standard which is a recognised framework used for assessing places.